knkrn5/Programming-Concepts/oops/oops.md

 ### **Types of Constructor: -**

 1. **No-Arg/parameterless Constructor: -** Takes no parameters and initializes objects with default values.
-If you don't define any constructor, **many languages provide a default one automatically.**
+If you don't define any constructor, **many languages provide a default one automatically.(Generally No arg Contructor)**
    ![defaultValueOfConstructor](./imgs/defaultValueOfConstructor.png)

    - Java & Kotlin & c# provide safe defaults (0, false, null).